-SHELDON B. LUBAR, 68, a Director since 1991, has been Chairman and Chief Executive Officer of Christiana Companies, Inc., an operating and investment company with interests in logistics, public storage warehousing and manufacturing, since 1987, and also has been Chairman of Lubar & Co., Incorporated, a private investment firm, since 1977.
+Sheldon B. Lubar, age 68, has been Chairman and Chief Executive Officer of Christiana Companies, Inc., an operating and investment company with interests in logistics, public storage warehousing and manufacturing, since 1987, and also has been Chairman of Lubar & Co., Incorporated, a private investment firm, since 1977.
 Mr. Lubar is a Director of Ameritech Corporation, EVI, Inc., Firstar Corporation, Jefferies & Co. and Massachusetts Mutual Life Insurance Co.
 He is Chairman of the Management Development Committee of the Board of Directors and a member of the Executive Committee.
 Mr. Lubar holds a B.B.A. degree and an L.L.B. degree from the University of Wisconsin-Madison.